The 13th conference of the Nordic Association for Semiotic Studies

 - Relationship of language and non-language with knowledge, skill, and feeling;

 - Cross-, multi-, inter-, trans- and a- in feeling, skill and knowledge of cultures;

 - Mediation of feeling, skill, and knowledge;

 - Feeling, skill, and knowledge in politics and leadership.

 The conference is organized by the Nordic Association for Semiotic Studies with local collaboration of the Semiotic Society of Finland and researchers from the University of the Arts Helsinki, University of Helsinki, Tallinn University, and Aalto University.
 The conference will be held at the Sibelius Academy of the Uniarts Helsinki.
-The facilities, located in the heart of the city, are easily accessible, host a variety of halls and rooms, and are close to many opportunities for accommodation and restaurants.
+The facilities are located in the heart of the city, easily accessible, and close to many opportunities for accommodation and restaurants.
 The Helsinki metropolitan area has a well-functioning public transportation system.
 The 40th-anniversary symposium of the Semiotic Society of Finland will be held in conjunction with NASS XIII.

 The organizing team in Finland: